dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 **How to update Managed Data Sources**

-As an admin, ⚙ > `Data Sources` > Select the desired Managed Data Sources and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.
+As an admin, 🗝️ Admin > `Data Sources` > Select the desired Managed Data Sources and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.

 ### How to add data that are not supported as a Managed Data Source by Dust

 As a user, you can add your data to a managed data source like Notion or Google Drive.
 Dust will then automatically sync it through @dust, @notion, or @googledrive.

-As an Admin or Builder go to ⚙️ > `Data Sources` > Static Data Sources > select the button `Add a new Data Source` > give your data source a name and optionally a description.
-If you want to add this data source to @dust by default select `Automatically select this Data Source for assistant queries` > then validate `create` .
+As an admin or builder go to 🗝️ Admin > `Data Sources` > Static Data Sources > select the button `Add a new Data Source` > give your data source a name and optionally a description.
+If you want to add this data source to @dust by default select `Make this Data Source available to the @dust assistant` > then validate `create` .

 ### **Does Dust use user and company data to train its models?**